Collin-Snyder/high-speed-commute/README.md

 ### Front-End
 High Speed Commute was built with Javascript and vanilla React (create-react-app) on the front end.
 For this application I wanted to keep the technology simple to focus on the logic and data structure of the game.

+Custom retro button styling and behavior was created using CSS while icons and pixel artwork was created in Adobe Illustrator.

 ### Back-End
 High Speed Commute uses Node.js and Express to create a server that interacts with a PostgreSQL database and provides all user, game, and level information to the React app.